frezaeix/easy-peasy/README.md

 # easy-peasy
-Basics - Good, Simple and Interesting Tutorials and blog posts
+Basics - Good, Simple and Interesting Tutorials and Blog Posts Arount The Web

 ## GAN